andrd3v/dcdev/README.md

 }
 ```

-Excellent, the method `-[DCCryptoProxy fetchOpaqueBlobWithContext:completion:]` is now called, to which our context (with <TeamID>.<BundleIdentifier> or <BundleIdentifier>) and the completion handler are passed.
-IDA decompiles the code poorly, so it will be slightly rewritten for clarity:
+At this point, the method `-[DCCryptoProxy fetchOpaqueBlobWithContext:completion:]` is called with our context (containing <TeamID>.<BundleIdentifier> or <BundleIdentifier>) and the completion handler.
+IDA decompiles the code poorly, so the snippet below is a cleaned-up equivalent for readability:
 ```objc
 void __cdecl -[DCCryptoProxyImpl fetchOpaqueBlobWithContext:completion:](
         DCCryptoProxyImpl *self,